slsa-framework/slsa/docs/spec/draft/source-requirements.md

 For all branches intended for consumption, whenever a branch is updated to point to a new revision, that revision MUST document how it related to the previous revision.
 Exceptions are allowed via the [safe expunging process](#safe-expunging-process).

-On VCS like git, the organization MUST enable branch protections that prohibit updating the branch to point to revisions that are not direct descendants of the current revision.
-At a minimum, this typically means preventing "force pushes" and "branch deletion."
+It MUST NOT be possible to rewrite the history of branches intended for consumption.
+In other words, when updating the branch to point to a new revision, that revision must be a direct descendant of the current revision.
+In an SCS that hosts a Git repository on systems like GitHub or GitLab, this can be accomplished by enabling branch protection rules that prevent force pushes and branch deletions.

 It MUST NOT be possible to delete the entire repository (including all branches) and replace it with different source.
 Exceptions are allowed via the [safe expunging process](#safe-expunging-process).